Dean Emeritus Bradford inducted into Minority Business Hall of Fame

-His groundbreaking work provided the empirical foundations for the Foster School’s Business and Economic Development Center (BEDC), established in 1995 by professor emeritus Thaddeus Spratlen and director Michael Verchot (MBA 1995).
+His groundbreaking work provided the empirical foundations for the Foster School’s Consulting and Business Development Center, established in 1995 by professor emeritus Thaddeus Spratlen and director Michael Verchot (MBA 1995).

 The concept was to deploy student teams to help accelerate the growth of small minority-owned businesses.
 Bradford became an immediate champion of the effort.

 “What was exciting about Bill being appointed dean was that he brought with him 25 years of research and publishing on minority business development,” says Verchot.
 “He became a catalyst—someone who not only understood and supported what we were trying to do, but who had actually done some of the seminal work that we could refer to.”

 When he stepped down as dean in 1999, Bradford was named the Endowed Professor of Business and Economic Development at the Foster School, an honor financed by a group of anonymous donors.
 That same year, the Center instituted the William D. Bradford Minority Business of the Year Award, the premier honor for minority-owned businesses in the state of Washington, based on revenue size, management quality and commitment to community.

 Today Bradford serves on the boards of the Consulting and Business Development Center, Commerce Bank and Junior Achievement of King County.
 He’s been honored by the American Bankers Association, the Rockefeller Foundation, the Mellon Foundation and Ohio State University.

 And he continues to publish actively, shaping public policy and private sector practice.
 His current research investigates venture capital investment in minority-owned firms.
 And he’s finding that such firms earn investors a higher average rate of return compared to the general population of venture-funded firms.